Key Takeaways

 By Increasing Current Assets

-Consider paying well in advance if that can get you some discount.
+- Consider paying well in advance if that can get you a discount.

 By Reducing Short-Term Debts: